Raised Digestive Tumour Markers

 Alpha Fetoprotein (AFP)

 AFP is useful for obstetrics as it can help to detect any foetal abnormalities and diseases in the foetus.
-In adults, AFP may be raised in benign liver diseases such as hepatitis, as well as in primary liver cancer, also known as hepatocellular carcinoma (HCC) and germ cell tumours.
-AFP may also be found in certain patients with metastatic breast, lung, and colorectal cancers that have spread to the liver.
+In adults, AFP may be raised in those with benign liver diseases such as hepatitis and other conditions like primary liver cancer (hepatocellular carcinoma or HCC) and germ cell tumours.
+Furthermore, raised AFP levels may also be found in certain patients with metastatic breast, lung, and colorectal cancers that have spread to the liver.

 Carbohydrate Antigen 19-9 (CA 19-9)

 In terms of cancer management, CA19-9 is the cancer marker of choice for pancreatic cancers.
 High levels >1000U/ml suggest lymph node spread, and levels >10,000U/ml may indicate that the pancreatic cancer has spread to other parts of the body.
-CA19-9 is also associated with stomach cancer, although it is less sensitive and specific, and is not used as a screening.
+CA19-9 is also associated with stomach cancer, although it is less sensitive and specific and is not used as a screening.

 What are Digestive Tumour Markers for?

 While there are many different tumour markers for different kinds of cancer, not all markers are specific for just one type of cancer and tumour markers may not necessarily always indicate the presence of cancer and may be associated with other non-cancerous health conditions as well.
-As such, while useful in cancer management, tumour markers should not be used on their own for cancer diagnosis as without proper interpretation, and further tests have to be conducted for a definitive diagnosis.

 What does it mean to have raised Digestive Tumour Markers?